eonist/eonist.github.io/_posts/_2019-01-19-mount-remote-folders-over-smb.md

-My notes on smb mounting<!--more-->
+My notes on smb mounting in macOS<!--more-->

 ### smb
 - open port 445 on router